rgpihlstrom/NLP-Sentiment-Analysis/README.md

 <img src="https://github.com/rgpihlstrom/Project4/blob/main/images/Title.png" width="800" height="300" />

-## Overview: 85% Churn Detection!
+## Overview: 86% Accuracy!

-This project uses Decision Tree and RandomForestClassifier supervised learning methods to classify the churn behavior of Telco's customers.
-By analyzing past actual churn vs. no churn behavior, along with the respective customer attributes associated with each type of behavior, I developed a model that detected <b><ins>85%</ins></b> of Telco's churning customers.
-The developed algorithm/“model” can be reused to identify future potential churning customers.
+This project uses a Naive Bayes classifier & supervised learning methods to classify approximately 3300 tweats as either positive or negative based on words present within each tweet.
+By leveraging and leanring from past pre-coded positive or negative tweets I was able to create a model that correctly classified each tweet with an accuracy score of <b><ins>86%.</ins></b>  The developed algorithm/“model” can be reused to classify future potenital tweets that are captured in a simliar fashion as employed on our training data.
+The data was comes from CrowdFlower via <a href="https://data.world/crowdflower/brands-and-product-emotions">data.world</a>.
+Human raters rated the sentiment in over 9,000 Tweets as positive, negative, or neither.
+I focused this project on the positive and negative tweets associated with Apple/ Apple products.
+The resulting dataset is the aforementioend 3300 classifed tweets.

 The following 4 features were most predictive of churn: <strong>Month to Month Contract, Electronic Billing, Customer Tenure, and Fiber Optics Internet Service.</strong>

 ## Business Problem